Resource-efficient Inference with Foundation Model Programs: Conclusion

 \section{Conclusion}

 We introduced the first framework to use foundation model programs in optimizing the trade-off between task performance and resource consumption.
-By decomposing complex multi-modal reasoning tasks into programs with control flow and dynamically selecting FM backends in online setups, our method can navigate the Pareto frontier of tradeoffs between resource use and performance in real time, in a way that exploits both task and input structure.
+By decomposing complex, multi-modal reasoning tasks into programs with control flow and dynamically selecting FM backends in online setups, our method can navigate the Pareto frontier of trade-offs between resource use and performance in real-time, in a way that exploits both task and input structure.
 As demonstrated in our experiments, this strategy can deliver substantial computational savings with minimal performance degradation.

 Many directions of future work remain open.
 The idea of using FMPs for resource-efficient inference goes beyond the tasks we considered; in particular, we believe they can be deployed in broader agentic and multi-agent applications.
 Another direction is to explore more advanced program synthesis techniques, such as ones that jointly learn program structure and configurations.